Making Online Communities 'Better': A Taxonomy of Community Values on Reddit: Implications Discussion

-Even when community values do not conflict, given the large number of members of most online communities, perfect consensus is highly unlikely.
-Even when values are shared by all community members, there are likely to be differences in their perceived importance across members.
-Some work studying perceptions of harmful behavior already provide evidence for differences in opinions on values within a community~\cite{scheuerman_2021_framework_severity, jiang_2021_international_harm}.
+\new{ While the previous section described conflicts between different value categories, we also find evidence that members of the same community can disagree with one another's value \textit{preferences} for the same value category. \new{For example,} eight participants who are members of /r/AskReddit expressed differing preferences for what content is permitted in the community.
+Three idea units indicated a preference for an `anything goes' strategy, while the remaining four wished for more restrictions on specific \new{subjects}, mainly sex and drug use. } Other research has found similar evidence that community members often disagree with one another on \new{matters} such as the severity of harmful behavior~\cite{scheuerman_2021_framework_severity, jiang_2021_international_harm}.
+Strategies for reconciling these differences of opinion, however, are not well understood.
 In the context of peer production communities such as Wikipedia, some research has already explored some sources of internal disagreement, such as tensions between senior and junior members~\cite{halfaker_2011_bite_newbies, halfaker_rise_2013, steinmacher_2015_barriers_newcomers}, however the extent to which these findings generalize to social media platforms such as reddit may be limited.
+Our results suggest that even relatively small samples of members are adequate to surface some differences in values between community members.
 Future work should examine the degree of agreement or disagreement on values held by many members from the same communities, and what factors are predictive of such differences in opinion.